swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 A regex declares a string processing algorithm using syntax familiar across a variety of languages and tools throughout programming history.
 Regexes can be created from a string at run time or from a literal at compile time.
 The contents of that run-time string, or the contents in-between the compile-time literal's delimiters, uses regex syntax.
 We present a detailed and comprehensive treatment of regex syntax.

 This is part of a larger effort in supporting regex literals, which in turn is part of a larger effort towards better string processing using regex.
 See [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107), which tracks each relevant piece.
+This proposal regards _syntactic_ support, and does not necessarily mean that everything that can be written will be supported by Swift's runtime engine in the initial release.
+Support for more obscure features may appear over time, see [MatchingEngine Capabilities and Roadmap](https://github.com/apple/swift-experimental-string-processing/issues/99) for status.

 ## Motivation